psosnin/obsidian-banyan/README.md

 ### 🎲 Random Review - Rediscover Old Notes
 - Randomly open notes to rediscover forgotten good content
-- Can limit scope, such as only notes with the `reading` tag
+- Can limit scope, such as only notes with the `reading` tag You can even use random browsing to meet your past selves from different periods again

 ### 📊 Heat Map Statistics - Understand Your Writing Habits
 - Shows when you write the most notes using a heat map